 I joined Twitter last October as I was gearing up to start my blog, Naked In New York City.
 I wanted to utilize it for getting news out about my blog entries as I published them online.
 Over the course of eight months, I’ve built up a decent size audience for my blog, and I’ve established some nice relationships with people who I might never have known.
 While I probably won’t meet a lot of these guys in person due to distance, I enjoy the online rapport I have with my fellow tweeps.
+There are many ways to get more Twitter followers and I could look at these if I needed more publicity for my book.
+However, I can’t let the Twitter business get too big in my head.
 Yep, Twitter is useful for connecting people, and it’s addictive.
-I often find myself scrolling through my timeline in the middle of a work day.
+I often find myself scrolling through my timeline in the middle of a workday.
 Most tweets are interesting, but some catch me off guard.
-They are funny, but they are funny for the wrong reasons.
-I decided to write a tongue-in-cheek entry about the do’s and don’ts of Twitter.
-So I present to you, in the form of hashtags, my pointers and tips for making the most of your stay in Twitterville.
+They are funny, but they are fun for the wrong reasons.
+I decided to write a tongue-in-cheek entry about the dos and don’ts of Twitter.
+So I present to you, in the form of hashtags, my pointers, and tips for making the most of your stay in Twitterville.

 #TeamFollowBack.
 Here’s where Facebook and Twitter are different; Facebook is based on mutual reciprocity and Twitter isn’t.
 When you choose to follow someone on Twitter, it doesn’t necessarily mean you will get a follow back in return.
-It is slightly tacky and in poor taste to @public reply someone to ask them to follow you back.
+It is slightly tacky and in poor taste to @public reply to someone to ask them to follow you back.
 A tweet stating, “Now following –> @username” is the best way to get your new follow’s attention.
 It also lets your other followers know you found someone of interest, and they might be inclined to check them out as a result.
 What’s the best way to build up your followers?
 You will first attract attention based on your avatar or Twitter icon.
-Then try to tweet colorful thoughts and observations, and links to subject matter you find interesting.
-Speaking for myself, when I go through a person’s timeline who I am thinking of following, if it’s solely filled with @public replies and retweets, there isn’t much incentive to click the follow button.
+Then try to tweet colorful thoughts and observations, and links to the subject matter you find interesting.
+Now in today’s world of the many different social platforms and then the many different ways to acquire a following on these platforms, such as these services as you can see at https://increditools.com/buy-clubhouse-followers/ and the likes that are popping up online in abundance, the normal organic way of people getting followers doesn’t happen nearly as often.
+Speaking for myself, when I go through a person’s timeline who I am thinking of following if it’s solely filled with @public replies and retweets, there isn’t much incentive to click the follow button.
 People are online to be entertained, and when you only have 140 characters, you need to make them count!
-Oh, and if you do decide to @public reply a tweep to ask them to follow you back, it might be a good idea to actually be following them to begin with.
+Oh, and if you do decide to @public reply a tweet to ask them to follow you back, it might be a good idea to actually be following them to begin with.

 #There’sNoNeedToRetweetCelebrities.
 Britney, Beyonce and Lady Gaga.
 They all have massive armies of followers.
 Same goes for Instagram; you should care more about how to gain followers on instagram than you should about famous people’s posts on Instagram.
 On Twitter though, it’s even worse, since you have the power to literally RE-tweet what somebody else says.
 Since they are gay icons, chances are the majority of us are following some, if not all of them.
 The purpose of a retweet is to share something on your timeline that your followers might not have seen.
 So before you hit the retweet button for the next message from Gaga, ask yourself… “With 11,000,000+ followers, isn’t it highly probable that this tweet is already in everyone’s timeline?”